VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 to implement collaborative applications where multiple users may be trying to modify the same data simultaneously on the write-side.

-# Defining Aggregates in the Domain Model
+# Defining aggregates in the domain model

 In Domain-driven Design, an **Aggregate** defines a consistency boundary.
 Typically, in when you implement the CQRS pattern, the classes